 Targeted Assistance Visits will be scheduled for EPPs whose programs do not meet requirements upon submission of the Addendum and/or upon EPP request.
 The MDE will establish a team of state approved reviewers to work directly with the EPP to assist with remediating areas of deficiency.
 The assistance team members shall be comprised of members with specific expertise in the area of need.
+A targeted assistance visit may be required for EPPs with programs not meeting state requirements and were recommended as needing further development.
+The MDE shall establish a team of state approved reviewers to work directly with the EPP to assist with remediating areas of deficiency.
+The assistance team members shall be comprised of members with specific expertise in the area(s) of need.

-- Length Length of visit shall be one to two days as needed per conditions cited in state or national reports. - Purpose The purpose of the visit is to provide support to the targeted EPP to assist in ensuring successful continuation of state program approval and/or national accreditation - Timing Timelines are based on state and/or national review cycles. - Size of review team The team shall consist of one representative from MDE, one representative from MS-IHL, and a minimum of two representatives from four-year EPPs - Representation from four-year institutions Team members shall be selected based on variables specific to the targeted program(s). - Cost of visit The EPP will be responsible for costs associated with the peer assistance visit (onsite team travel to and from campus, food, and lodging) and reimburse mileage for the state team's travel to the visit site and travel home. - Action plan The EPP develops and submits an action plan to address all areas of deficiency. - Annual electronic data Reports will continue to be submitted to MDE for continuity of record keeping at the state level, even during years of assistance visits.
+- Length Length of visit shall be one to two days as needed per conditions cited in state or national reports. - Purpose The purpose of the visit is to provide support to the targeted EPP to assist in ensuring successful continuation of state program approval and/or national accreditation. - Timing Timelines are based on state and/or national review cycles. - Size of review team The team shall consist of one representative from MDE, one representative from MS-IHL, and a minimum of two representatives from four-year EPPs. - Representation from four-year institutions Team members shall be selected based on variables specific to the targeted program(s). - Cost of visit The EPP will be responsible for costs associated with the peer assistance visit (onsite team travel to and from campus, food, and lodging) and reimburse mileage for the state team's travel to the visit site and travel home. - Action plan The EPP develops and submits an action plan to address all areas of deficiency. - Annual electronic data Reports will continue to be submitted to MDE for continuity of record keeping at the state level, even during years of assistance visits.

-Final Program Recommendations
+Final Program Recommendation